OwnCA/ownca/README.md

 Python Own Certificate Authority (ownca)
 ========================================

-ownca make easy to handle a Certificate Authority (CA) and manage certificates for hosts or clients.
+ownca makes easy handle a Certificate Authority (CA) and manage certificates for hosts or clients.

 A high level usage is